 Must Come Down.

-In order to continue the success of the football program and compete with big names like Michigan State, Oklahoma, etc., W&M needed to recruit big-time players.
+In order to continue the success of the football program and to compete with big names such as UNC, Oklahoma, etc., W&M needed to recruit big-time players.
 To do this, some in the athletic department believed it was necessary to alter players’ high school transcripts to get them admitted to the College.
 Yes, this was the scheme that would eventually become known as “the Scandal of 1951.”

-Once these players were admitted to W&M, they were given credit and grades for summer school classes that they never attended.
-While former W&M Head Coach Rube McCray eventually admitted that the scandal occurred on his watch, he refused to admit that he personally altered any players’ transcripts.
+But there’s more: once these players were admitted to W&M, many were given credit and grades for summer school classes that they never attended.
+While W&M Head Coach Rube McCray eventually admitted that the scandal did in fact occur on his watch, he refused to admit that he personally altered any players’ transcripts.

 In the Spring of 1949, The College’s registrar J. Wilfred Lambert, who was also the Dean of Students, led an internal investigation that discovered the transcript altering.
 A faculty member had discovered a discrepancy in the grade report of a football player and brought this to Mr. Lambert, prompting the investigation.

 The athlete entered W&M with credits in Spanish, but insisted that he never took Spanish classes in high school.
-After Lambert brought this information to the then W&M President John Pomfret, the President did not seem shocked or surprised.
+After Lambert brought this information to then-W&M President John Pomfret, the President did not seem shocked or surprised.
 The procedure for handling transcripts was revised, but no action was taken against anyone in the athletic department.
+Curious.

 W&M President Pomfret’s Resignation